arinagrawal05/awesome-ai/README.md

 - [ChatGPT prompt engineering for developers](https://www.deeplearning.ai/short-courses/chatgpt-prompt-engineering-for-developers/) - A short course by Isa Fulford (OpenAI) and Andrew Ng (DeepLearning.AI).
 - [OpenAI Cookbook](https://github.com/openai/openai-cookbook) - Examples and guides for using the OpenAI API.
 - [Robert Miles AI Safety](https://www.youtube.com/@RobertMilesAI) - Youtube channel about AI safety.
+- [Awesome ChatGPT](https://github.com/humanloop/awesome-chatgpt) - A curated list of awesome tools, demos, docs for ChatGPT and GPT-3, by [@jordn](https://github.com/jordn).
+- [Awesome ChatGPT Prompts](https://github.com/f/awesome-chatgpt-prompts) - A collection of prompt examples to be used with the ChatGPT model.
+- [FlowGPT](https://flowgpt.com/) - Amplify your workflow with the best prompts.
+- [ChatGPT Prompts for Data Science](https://github.com/travistangvh/ChatGPT-Data-Science-Prompts) - A repository of useful data science prompts for ChatGPT.
 ---

 ## 🌎 Communities & Learning